orchest/orchest/docs/source/fundamentals/projects.rst

 Importing private ``git`` repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To import private ``git`` repositories upload them directly through the *File manager* into the
-``userdir/projects/`` directory.
+root ``projects/`` directory.
 Orchest will then pick up the project automatically.